-In May 2011, AcelRx entered into an award contract with the US Army Medical Research and Material Command, or USAMRMC, in which the USAMRMC granted \$5.6 million to the Company in order to support the development of a new product candidate, ARX-04, a Sufentanil NanoTab for the treatment of acute pain.
+In May 2011, AcelRx entered into an award contract with the US Army Medical Research and Material Command, or USAMRMC, in which the USAMRMC granted \$5.6 million to the Company in order to support the development of a new product candidate, ARX-04, a Sufentanil NanoTab for the treatment of moderate-to-severe acute pain.
 Under the terms of the grant, the USAMRMC will reimburse the Company for development, manufacturing and clinical costs necessary to prepare for and complete the planned Phase 2 dose-finding trial in a study of acute moderate-to-severe pain, and to prepare to enter Phase 3 development.
 The period of research under the grant ends on August 31, 2012, with a final report due on September 30, 2012.
 The grant gives the USAMRMC the option to extend the term of the grant and provide additional funding for the research.

 Revenue is recognized based on expenses incurred by AcelRx in conducting research and development activities set forth in the agreement.
-Revenue attributable to the research and development performed under the USAMRMC grant was \$40,000 for the three months ended June 30, 2011.
+Revenue attributable to the research and development performed under the USAMRMC grant was \$408,000 for the three months ended September 30, 2011 and \$448,000 for the nine months ended September 30, 2011.